 8. Only drink bottled or RO water

 I’m sure you’ve heard the tap water is not safe in India – and that is definitely the case in Delhi.
-But many homes, restaurants, Airbnbs and hotels have water filtration systems.
+Many homes, restaurants, Airbnbs and Delhi hotels have water filtration systems, commonly called an RO.
 In homes and restaurants these will be wall mounted above the kitchen sink.
-This is commonly called RO or filtered water.
-It’s safe to drink.
+It’s safe to drink this water.

 9. Auto rickshaws are safe and easy to take